-Notes to the Consolidated Financial Statements (Expressed in Canadian dollars, unless otherwise stated) For the year ended December 31, 2018 and 2017
+Notes to the Consolidated Financial Statements (Expressed in Canadian dollars, unless otherwise stated) For the three months ended March 31, 2019 and 2018 (Unaudited)

 (j) Impairment of long-lived assets:

 At the end of each year or at each reporting date, the Company reviews the carrying amounts of its longlived assets to determine whether there is any indication that those assets may be impaired.
 If any such indication exists, the recoverable amount of the asset is estimated in order to determine the extent of the impairment loss, if any.
 Where the asset does not generate cash flows that are independent from other assets, the Company estimates the recoverable amount of the cash-generating unit ("CGU") to which the asset belongs.